zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 **genome**: the genome file (.fna file, see Step 2) used for off-target check.

-**multiple**: whether to cope with multiple copy issue or not (see step 2, default: no).
-If it is specified as 'yes', it is need to prepare an additional blastn output file (see below and Step 2, "Coping with multiple copy issue" section).
+**multiple**: whether to cope with multiple copy issue or not (see step 2, default: No).
+If it is specified as 'Yes', it is need to prepare an additional blastn output file (see below and Step 2, "Coping with multiple copy issue" section).

-**blastresult**: blastn output file (see step 2, "Coping with multiple copy issue" section). **This one is optional, if you do not need it, just leave it blank, note that do not delete the tab when leaving this parameter blank.**
+**blastresult**: blastn output file (see step 2, "Coping with multiple copy issue" section). **This one is optional, if you do not need it, just leave it blank, note that do not delete the Colon or equal sign when leaving this parameter blank.**

-**genomewide**: whether to design genome-scale sgRNA library (see step 2, default: yes).
+**genomewide**: whether to design genome-scale sgRNA library (see step 2, default: Yes).
 Prepare neccessary files based on the instructions in Step 2.
-You need to prepare three files (.fna, .ff(r)n, .pt(rn)t) if this parameter is set as 'yes' and two files (.fna, .ff(r)n) in the case of 'no'.
+You need to prepare three files (.fna, .ff(r)n, .pt(rn)t) if this parameter is set as 'Yes' and two files (.fna, .ff(r)n) in the case of 'No'.

 **prefix**: prefix used for naming of all output files, keep it simple without any ‘-’, ‘_’ and ‘ ’.
 For example, ‘design20171001’ is fine.